Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: On configuration spaces of and with even

 \begin{lemma} The group $H^j(B(\RP^m_\star,N),\Q),$ $m$ even, is equal to $\Q$ for $j=0$ and $j=m-1$ and is trivial for all other $j$.
 The group $H^{m-1}(B(\RP^m_\star,N),\Q)$ is generated by the cocycle $\mbox{\rm Ind}$. \end{lemma}

 {\it Proof} uses the induction over $N$.
 For $N=1$ the statement is obvious, since $\RP_\star^m$ is homotopy equivalent to $\RP^{m-1}$.
-The set $B(\RP^m,N) \setminus B(\RP^m_\star,N)$ can be obviously identified with $B(\RP^m_\star,N-1)$.
-All fibers of the normal bundle of the latter submanifold in $B(\RP^m,N)$ can be identified with the tangent space of $\RP^m$ at the distinguished point, in particular this normal bundle is trivial.
-Therefore we have the Thom isomorphism
+The set $B(\RP^m,N) \setminus B(\RP^m_\star,N)$ can be obviously identified with the manifold $B(\RP^m_\star,N-1)$.
+All fibers of the normal bundle of this submanifold in $B(\RP^m,N)$ are canonically isomorphic to the tangent space of $\RP^m$ at the distinguished point, in particular this normal bundle is trivial.
+Therefore we have an isomorphism